A guide to the must have experiences in the Arctic

 The fabled Northwest Passage has captured the imaginations of travellers for hundreds of years.
 Now that the riddle of its navigation has been discovered, the Passage is slowly beginning to reveal some of its secrets.
 Some 170 years after they went missing, the remains of the two ships lost on Sir John Franklin’s ill-fated expedition have both been discovered – the HMS Erebus in 2014 and the HMS Terror in 2016.
 Mystery still surrounds the fate of their crews, with three lonely graves on Beechey Island serving as a memorial to these brave explorers.

-Suggested Itinerary: Northwest Passage
+Suggested itinerary: Northwest Passage

-4. Watch for Northern Lights
+4. Watch for ethereal aurora borealis

-The northern lights are often visible in the dark skies over Iceland and Greenland from as early as September.
-This is a fantastic time to explore, as there’s still enough daylight to appreciate the incredible landscapes of these remote wildernesses.
 Did you know that Greenland has the largest National Park in the world?
 It covers the entire north east corner of the country, and its dramatic fjords are cut by immense glaciers and flower meadows, which you can explore by day – before looking to the skies at night.

 5. Set sail on the trail of the Vikings